 Daroco – the pasta is handmade and SO good.
-I had food envy when I saw the pizzas so you can’t go wrong either way.
+I had food envy when I saw the pizzas so you can’t go wrong.
 There is now one in the 16th arrondissement as well.
 This is a great place to eat lunch in Paris.

 Hardware Societé A great option in Montmartre, which can always be a challenge for good food.
-They don’t take reservations so try to plan an off time to visit for breakfast or lunch.
+They don’t take reservations, so plan an off time to visit for breakfast or lunch.

 Le Bimbo This was a standout meal we had in Montmartre.
 Everyone was happy with their meal and the quality of the food and price was great.
 This wasn’t on the main street but it still had great people watching and good energy.
 I had the fish and was happy with my meal.
 I would go back for sure.

 Les Editeurs I love the cozy vibe inside on a rainy or cold day.
 They have jazz here as well.
-I have had a few meals here over the years and it has always been good.
+I have had a few meals here over the years, which has always been good.

 Miznon is one of my absolute favorites.
 It’s an Israeli sandwich shop that now has multiple locations.
 I always get the chicken pita.
 The tahini and pita are so good.
 They are known for their roasted cauliflower.

-If you are looking to save money on your trip to Paris, grab a sandwich at a local boulangerie from the case and take it to a nearby park.
-You can spot the good boulangeries around lunchtime with a long line outside of Parisians doing the same thing.
-A formula will usually be offered at the boulangerie (bakery), including a sandwich, drink, and dessert.
+If you want to save money on your trip to Paris, grab a sandwich at a local boulangerie from the case and take it to a nearby park.
+You can spot the good boulangeries around lunchtime with a long line outside Parisians doing the same thing.
+A formula, including a sandwich, drink, and dessert, will usually be offered at the boulangerie (bakery).
 This is the better value.
 Try a croque monsieur (ham and cheese), jambon-buerre (ham and butter), or saucisson (sausage or salami).
-There are usually pickles on here.
-For vegetarians, there will be an option or a tomato and mozzarella sandwich.
+There are traditionally pickles on here.
+For vegetarians, there will be an option of a tomato and mozzarella sandwich.
 They will typically ask you if you want it hot or cold.

 If you are looking for an excellent French meal, there are some main streets filled with restaurants and bars.
 You have to weed your way through some of the touristy spots for the best food.
 Just keep an eye out to see if people are eating or just drinking.
 That is usually my hint for what to order.
 These streets include Rue Montorgueil in the second arrondissement rue Cler which is close to the Eiffel Tower and Boulevard Saint Germain.
 Dinner time in Paris starts around 7:30 and finishes at 10 pm.
 When booking a reservation, you may be asked to do a first seating at 7:30 or closer to 9 pm.
 There will be late-night bistros serving food until 11 or midnight.
 That probably won’t be the best meal but there are places open.